-The maze of regulations and compliance requirements can make it very difficult to know exactly what has to be done to ensure you meet your legal obligations, and to ensure you keep buildings protected and people safe.
+The maze of Regulations and Compliance requirements can make it very difficult to know exactly what has to be done to ensure you meet your legal obligations and ensure you keep buildings protected and people safe.

-It can mean you end up with a small army of experts and service providers to keep it all on track – meaning the costs and time involved in maintaining passive fire protection compliance can be high if you don’t keep it simple by using a single service provider.
+It can mean you end up with a small army of Experts and Service Providers to keep it all on track.
+The costs and time involved in maintaining Passive Fire Protection Compliance can be high if you don’t keep it simple by using a single Service Provider.

-Following installation the Local Building Authority (usually a local Council) issues a compliance schedule which lists all the specified systems in the building that must be maintained, according to what standards, and how frequently.
+Following installation, the Local Building Authority (usually a local Council) issues a Compliance Schedule which lists all the specified systems in the building that must be maintained and how frequently, according to the relevant standards.

-However building systems can deteriorate over time, or be modified, or fail to operate for any reason.
-Like a vehicle Warrant of Fitness, a Building Warrant of Fitness (BWoF) ensures that systems are tested and maintained at regular intervals, so that should a fire situation arise the passive fire protection systems will operate as they should.
+However building systems can deteriorate over time either through modification or failure to operate for any reason.
+Similar to a vehicle Warrant of Fitness, a Building Warrant of Fitness (BWOF) makes sure that systems are tested and maintained at regular intervals.
+This is to ensure that the Passive Fire Protection Systems will operate correctly should a fire situation arise.

 - State that the inspection, maintenance, and reporting procedures have been fully complied with during the previous 12 months

-- Have attached to it all Form 12A certificates issued by IQPs for the specified systems
+- Have attached to it, all Form 12A certificates issued by IQPs (Independent Qualified Person) for the specified systems

-- Have attached to it any recommendations from an IQP to amend the compliance schedule.
+- Have attached to it, any recommendations from an IQP (Independent Qualified Person) to amend the Compliance Schedule.